jetsharklambo/saltfree-frontend/README.md

-# 🎰 Pony Up - Judge Your Friends Like A True Degen
+# 🧂 SaltFree - Get Paid Without The Drama

-> *Because sometimes you need a neutral third party to tell your friends they fucking lost*
+> *Because winners deserve their money without the salt*

-## 🚀 What The Fuck Is This?
+## 🚀 What Is This Glorious Thing?

-Pony Up is a Web3 escrow platform for your IRL competitions.
+SaltFree is a Web3 platform to pay and win online or IRL games free of salty interactions.
 Instead of trusting your drunk friends to pay up after losing at poker, FIFA, or beer pong, you all put ETH into a smart contract first.
 When the game's over, winners get paid automatically.
-No bullshit, no "I'll Venmo you later," just cold hard crypto.
+No salt, no "I'll Venmo you later," just cold hard crypto.

 ### 🔥 Features That Actually Matter

 - **💰 Decentralized Escrow** - Smart contract holds the pot, not your sketchy friend
-- **🧑‍⚖️ Judge System** - Neutral third party settles disputes (because your friends are liars)
+- **🧑‍⚖️ Judge System** - Neutral refs keep it salt-free (no more arguing over who won)
 - **🗳️ Democratic Voting** - No judge?
-Players vote on who won (good luck with that)
+Players vote on winners (democracy minus the drama)
 - **🏆 Multi-Winner Payouts** - 1st, 2nd, 3rd place splits like a real tournament
 - **🔒 Game Locking** - Stop randos from joining your private degen sessions
-- **📱 Mobile Ready** - Lose money from anywhere with a wallet
+- **📱 Mobile Ready** - Win from anywhere, collect everywhere
 - **🎯 Game Codes** - Share "WTF-420" instead of contract addresses
 - **⚡ Ultra-Fast Discovery** - Finds your games in 2-5 RPC calls (not 40+)
 - **🔗 On-Chain Transparency** - Every decision recorded forever on blockchain